e-mejia/Task-tracker/README.md

 Lessons Learned:

 The use of hooks in functional components as well as working with props was a joy to work with.
 It furthered helped deepen my understanding of these concepts.
-But of course, there is always room for to further learn and improve.
+But of course, there is always room to further learn and improve.

 Link to Project:  https://e-mejia.github.io/task-tracker